jordymeow/ai-engine/readme.txt

 AI Engine can also connect to external MCP servers, extending your chatbots with tools and services beyond WordPress.

+**A note on safety and "full access":**

+AI Engine's MCP tools are curated and permission-aware on purpose.
+They do not run arbitrary code, so your site stays safe even while an AI agent works on it.

+Some people have asked us to match tools like Novamira and give an AI agent full, unrestricted control of WordPress through arbitrary PHP execution.
+We will not add that to the official AI Engine plugin, because it is genuinely unsafe: it effectively turns your site into remote code execution.
+If you specifically want that Novamira-style power on a development or staging site, we made an optional companion plugin, [AI Engine YOLO](https://github.com/jordymeow/ai-engine-yolo), which brings the same unrestricted PHP execution and file access to AI Engine's MCP server.
+It is dangerous by design, switches itself off on production, and is offered on GitHub only.
+Please never run it on a live site.

 == Pro Features ==

 * **AI Forms**: Create dynamic forms that generate answers, images, or files using AI.